Branch-and-bound for biobjective mixed-integer linear programming: Abstract

 \section{Abstract}

-We present a generic branch-and-bound method for finding all the Pareto solutions of a biobjective mixed integer program.
-Our main contribution is new algorithms for obtaining dual bounds at a node, for checking node fathoming, presolve and duality gap measurement.
-Our various procedures are implemented and empirically validated on instances from literature and a new set of hard instances.
-We also perform comparisons against the triangle splitting method of \citeauthor{boland2015acriterion} [\emph{INFORMS Journal on Computing}, \textbf{27} (4), 2015], which is a objective space search algorithm as opposed to our variable space search algorithm.
-On each of the literature instances, our branch-and-bound is able to compute the entire Pareto set in significantly lesser time.
-Most of the instances of the harder problem set were not solved by either algorithm in a reasonable time limit, but our algorithm performs better on average on the instances that were solved. \keywords{Branch-and-bound \sep Mixed-integer \sep Multiobjective \sep Pareto solutions} \subclass{90C11 \sep 90C57 \sep 90C29 \sep 90-04 \sep 90-08}
+We present a generic branch-and-bound algorithm for finding all the Pareto solutions of a biobjective mixed-integer linear program.
+The main contributions are new algorithms for obtaining dual bounds at a node, for checking node fathoming, presolve and duality gap measurement.
+Our branch-and-bound is predominantly a decision space search method since the branching is performed on the decision variables, akin to single objective problems, although we also sometimes split gaps and branch in the objective space.
+The various algorithms are implemented using a data structure for storing Pareto sets.
+Computational experiments are carried out on literature instances and also on a new set of instances that we generate using the MIPLIB benchmark library for single objective problems.
+We also perform comparisons against the triangle splitting method from literature, which is an objective space search algorithm. \keywords{Branch-and-bound \sep Mixed-integer \sep Multiobjective optimization \sep Pareto solutions \sep Fathoming rules} \subclass{90C11 \sep 90C57 \sep 90C29 \sep 90-04 \sep 90-08}

 }